Afreen89/3DCurlingGame/README.md

 # 3DCurlingGame
 This code repository is for a 3D curling game played by two teams (5 stones each).
+You can check out the software demonstration [here](https://www.youtube.com/watch?v=iWSlO-zKxm8)

 The game code is in following three files:

 Curlinggame3D.cpp